mgtranslations/mgtranslations.github.io/10min/en/Clematis.md

-#### 10-Minute University™ · The Clackamas County Master Gardener Association · In collaboration with and in support of the OSU Extension Master Gardener™ Program

 # Revised Horticultural Classification for the Genus *Clematis*
 **Accepted by the I.Cl.S.
 Council June 2019**
 *(Initiated at a workshop run by the International Clematis Society at Wisley Garden, 3–5 July 2017, with subsequent annotations from working group members)*